commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 * the KERNAL API

-The following is guaranteed to remain mostly stable:
+The following features must not be relied upon:

 * the $0000-$03FF memory layout

-And the following features must not be relied upon:

 * direct function offsets in the ROM

-That is, don't jump into undocumented ROM code directly, or reuse undocumented data constants in ROM.

 ### Commodore 64 API Compatibility